CodeAPretzel/FBLA-Website/content/publication/vp-of-title-lauren-medlin/index.md

 W﻿hat Dally loves about FBLA is learning about how to be a business leader!

-S﻿he is lokking forward to our Christmas party where we meet with businesses and eat good food!
+S﻿he is looking forward to our Christmas party where we meet with businesses and eat good food!

 S﻿he is a water girl in football, runs track, plays basketball, volleyball, and golf.
 She is a also part of FCA, FCCLA, and a member of student council.